rpandey1234/Train/README.md

-# Vidtrain
+# Train

 ## About the app

-Vidtrain is a video messaging app for groups.
-Each participant in a vidtrain conversation can only view the video once.
+Train is video messaging for groups.
+Each participant in the train can only view the video once.

 ## Contact